treebeardtech/nbmake-action/README.md

 ## Why Notebook-First?

-Notebooks have gained mass-adoption within exploratory data science due to how readable and interactive they are.
+Notebooks have gained mass-adoption within exploratory data science due to how readable they are after execution.

-We think these properties make them useful in more general scenarios:
+This property can make them useful in more general scenarios:
 * as entrypoints to larger programs
 * for scheduled tasks
 * as install scripts (think 'interactive READMEs').

+If [Netflix](https://netflixtechblog.com/notebook-innovation-591ee3221233) runs 100K+ jobs using notebooks maybe it's not a bad idea :)

 ## How can Treebeard help me?
 1. **Automate Daily reports** Create daily reports from a dataset and publish them ([Quicklooks](https://github.com/Swarm-DISC/Swarm_quicklooks/blob/master/.github/workflows/main.yml))